Kitware/iMSTK/Docs/Maintainance.md

-# iMSTK Maintainance
+# iMSTK Maintenance

-The following document describes various iMSTK maintancence tasks
+The following sections describe various iMSTK maintenance tasks

-# Adding a new Dependency to iMSTK
+# Adding a new iMSTK Dependency

 For clarity the new library will be called `NewLib`.
 Depending on the use case some of the following steps may be skipped, but that is unlikely.

 ### Superbuild

-Its the superbuilds job to download all the noted dependency, build and install them.
-Once that is done it will configure and build the Innerbuild.

-While a lot of projects at kitware use a superbuild architecture there are slight differences between various implementations, very likely most or all of the following steps are applicable to other setups but they may or may not happen in the same plce as iMSTK
+iMSTK's CMake-based build process proceeds in two stages.
+The first stage downloads, builds and installs all of iMSTK's dependencies.
+This stage is called 'Superbuild'.
+Superbuild allows developers to build iMSTK and its dependencies in one go.
+When a new dependency needs to be added, the dependency list needs to be updated so that the superbuild builds and installs it for iMSTK to use.
+This is described in sections below.

 ### Innerbuild

-The innerbuild is the actual `iMSTK` code, it expects all dependencies to be built, installed, and findable.
+iMSTK's code gets build in the second stage of the build process called 'Innerbuild'.
+The innerbuild follows the superbuild and expects all dependencies to be built, installed, and findable.

-## CMakeLists.txt
+## Updating the CMakeLists.txt

 In the `CMakeLists.txt` in the root directory.
 While we are using `${PROJECT_NAME}` to reflect the `iMSTK` project in this file, everywhere else `iMSTK` will be more appropriate.

+**Step 1:** Define the external library as a iMSTK dependency

 ---

-Add a Setting `${PROJECT_NAME}_USE_NewLib` e.g.

-    option(${PROJECT_NAME}_USE_NewLib "Build with NewLib support" OFF)

-The state of the option (`ON`/`OFF`) should reflect whether the new library is should be built by default.
-When adding a new required dependency the option may be omitted, in that case omit the `if()` check for all the other steps

-This enables us to control and check for the availability of the library, any section that is only to be performed when `NewLib` is being built should be checked via `if(${PROJECT_NAME}_USE_NewLib)` or `if(iMSTK_USE_NewLIb)`

----

-Define `NewLib` as a dependency

     if (${PROJECT_NAME}_USE_NewLib)
       imstk_define_dependency(NewLib)
     endif()

-This tells the superbuild architecture that `iMSTK` depends on `NewLib` and will trigger all the other processes.
+This tells the superbuild that `iMSTK` depends on `NewLib` and will trigger all the other processes namely building, installing, finding and linking to it.

+**Step 2:** Add `find_package` with the appropriate options for this library

 ---

-Add `find_package` with the appropriate options for this library

     if (${PROJECT_NAME}_USE_VRPN)
       find_package( NewLib REQUIRED )
     endif()

-This is actually executed in the innerbuild of `iMSTK` it will enable the innerbuild to find the components of the library.
-Please note that `find_package` should executed is the local `FindNewLib.cmake` that will be created in a later step, and not the Cmake global script or the find scripts of the library that is being built.
+This is executed in the innerbuild of `iMSTK`.
+It will enable the innerbuild to find the components of the library.
+Please note that `find_package` should be executed in the local `FindNewLib.cmake` that will be created in a later step, and not the CMake top-level script or the find scripts of the library that is being built.

+**Step 3:** Add an option to turn the building of dependency ON/OFF (Optional)

+---
+Add a Setting `${PROJECT_NAME}_USE_NewLib` as

+    option(${PROJECT_NAME}_USE_NewLib "Build with NewLib support" OFF)

+The state of the option (`ON`/`OFF`) should reflect whether the new library should be built by default or not.
+If a dependency is a required one, one may omit this.
+If the dependency is optional, one can conditionally execute other steps in the CMake build process by surrounding the statements with `if(${PROJECT_NAME}_USE_NewLib)` or `if(iMSTK_USE_NewLIb)`.

-## CMake\External\CMakeLists.txt
+**Step 4:** Edit CMake\External\CMakeLists.txt

+---

-This file adds the project that makes up the innerbuild to the superbuild, any variables that need to be passed from the superbuild to the innerbuild need to be set here.
+This CMake script adds the project that makes up the innerbuild to the superbuild, any variables that need to be passed from the superbuild to the innerbuild need to be set here.
 This means you will probably want to add

     -D${PROJECT_NAME}_USE_NewLib:BOOL=${${PROJECT_NAME}_USE_NewLib}